wernerhiessl/NewApproachWHI/Workflow/modes/review.md

 - Error messages & notifications; exact wording, triggers, configuration options.
 - Roles & validation; simple RACI mapping where applicable.

+### Post-output coverage audit (always)
+- Trigger: immediately after the output file is generated.
+- Sources: `inputs/input.md`, `inputs/decision-log.md`, `inputs/scope-log.md`.
+- Rule: Each source item must be either covered in the output, explicitly out-of-scope with a one-line reason, or added to "Open Questions".
+- Deliverable: Post a "Coverage Audit" (max 10 items) to the chat and end with "Coverage: OK" or "Coverage: N gaps".

 ### Ranking policy
 - Order: ⭐⭐⭐⭐⭐ > ⭐⭐⭐⭐ > ⭐⭐⭐ > ⭐⭐ > ⭐
 - Ties: sort A–Z by item title; keep ordering stable across runs.